open/close all folders

 - In Ultima VI, the Gargoyles are presented as demonic invaders at first but are eventually revealed to be fleeing to Britannia from the collapse of their homeworld, inadvertently caused by the Avatar's own actions in the two previous games.

 - The Vortigaunts and other Nihilanth's soldiers in the first Half-Life.
-Turns out, they were fleeing the Combine.
+Turns out, they were fleeing from the Combine.

 - In Gears of War, the Locust Horde only emerged from their underground lairs and fought humanity because their homes were overrun by another, even more dangerous entity.